7th Anti-Tank Regiment (New Zealand): First El Alamein

 Following first El Alamein, the front descended into a stalemate.
-During the lull the only notable action by the New Zealanders was a counter-attack against a last ditch offensive by the axis forces at Alam el Halfa on 3 September.
+During the lull the only notable action by the New Zealanders was a counter-attack against a last ditch offensive by the Axis forces at Alam el Halfa on 3 September.
 Although 7th Anti-Tank Regiment took a number of casualties during the battle from artillery and minefields, it did not fire a single shot and was not seriously engaged.

 Second El Alamein

 After months of preparation, rearmament and reinforcement, Eighth Army launched Operation Lightfoot against the Axis forces on the evening of 23 October 1942.
-32 and 33 batteries were assigned to 5th and 6th Brigades respectively, and led the advance in the New Zealand sector towards Miteirya Ridge.
+32 and 33 Batteries were assigned to 5th and 6th Brigades respectively, and led the advance in the New Zealand sector towards Miteirya Ridge.
 31 Battery and 9th Armoured Brigade (under the command of 2nd New Zealand Division) then followed up to consolidate the position.
 The New Zealanders were relieved on the night of the 27th/28th in order to reorganise for the next attack, Operation Supercharge.

-In the meantime, 34 Battery, which had previously been held in reserve, was loaned to the Australian 20th Brigade to assist in their attack against Thompson's post.
+In the meantime, 34 Battery, which had previously been held in reserve, was loaned to the Australian 20th Brigade to assist in their attack against a position known as Thompson's post.
 34 Battery returned on the evening of the 30/31st and, along with E troop of 31 Battery, was assigned to the British 151st Brigade.
-On 2 November, the 2nd New Zealand Division attacked towards the Rahman Track with 151st and 152nd brigades.
-9th Armoured Brigade, with the rest of 31 Battery, then passed though the infantry and engaged a large number of axis anti-tank guns.
+On 2 November, the 2nd New Zealand Division attacked towards the Rahman Track with 151st and 152nd Brigades.
+The 9th Armoured Brigade, with the rest of 31 Battery, then passed though the infantry and engaged a large number of Axis anti-tank guns.
 In the ensuing battle, 31 Battery took approximately 30% casualties, while most of 9th Brigade's tanks were knocked out.

-Operation Supercharge proved to be a success and the axis forces were forced into retreat.
+Operation Supercharge proved to be a success and the Axis forces were forced into retreat.
 31, 32 and 33 Batteries remained with their respective brigades during the pursuit across Libya, while 34 Battery returned to the divisional reserve.
 7th Anti-Tank Regiment's casualties for the second battle of El Alamein were 11 killed and 59 wounded.